You will never know how great you are until you begin accepting it…

 What can I do to be worthy of other people?

-It was a never ending cycle that always came biting me in the ass consistently throughout my entire youth, and never quite understood why I felt compelled to live up to other people’s expectations.
+It was a never-ending cycle that always came to me consistently throughout my entire youth, and never quite understood why I felt compelled to live up to other people’s expectations.